redhat-developer/vscode-java/README.md

   - Windows: First use `"$APPDATA\\.jdt\\index"`, or `"~\\.jdt\\index"` if it does not exist
   - macOS: `"~/Library/Caches/.jdt/index"`
   - Linux: First use `"$XDG_CACHE_HOME/.jdt/index"`, or `"~/.cache/.jdt/index"` if it does not exist
+* `java.refactoring.extract.interface.replace`: Specify whether to replace all the occurrences of the subtype with the new extracted interface.
+Defaults to `true`.

 Semantic Highlighting
 ===============